gaurav-321/rembg_flask_api/README.md

 # rembg_flask_api

-## Description

-`rembg_flask_api` is a simple Python program that creates a Flask web application.
+✨ **rembg_flask_api** is a simple Python program that creates a Flask web application.
 It allows users to upload an image and remove its background using the `rembg` library.
 The project is designed to be easy to use and integrate into other applications.

-## Features
+🚀 **Features**
 - **Image Background Removal**: Utilizes the `rembg` library to efficiently remove backgrounds from images.
 - **Flask Web API**: Exposes a RESTful API for processing image uploads.
 - **User-Friendly Interface**: Provides clear instructions and examples for setting up and using the project.

-## 🛠️ Installation
+🛠️ **Installation**

 To install the required dependencies, run the following command: